 What Are Congenital Disorders of the Lower Respiratory System?

-Common congenital disorders of the lower respiratory system include tracheoesophageal fistula, pulmonary hypoplasia, bronchogenic cysts, and congenital diaphragmatic hernia.
-Each of these is a consequence of abnormal development in utero.

-These are important to detect either pre- or immediately postnatally, since a consequence of any of these can be neonatal respiratory failure.
+Congenital disorders of the lower respiratory system are important to detect either pre- or immediately postnatally, since a consequence of any of these can be neonatal respiratory failure.
 This is the inability of a newborn to ventilate (exchange carbon dioxide between the blood and the atmosphere) and/or oxygenate (transfer oxygen from lungs to blood).
 In some cases, respiratory failure may become apparent immediately after birth and threaten the infant’s life, so early recognition is important.

 If present, neonatal respiratory failure may present as tachypnea, nasal flaring, retractions of the respiratory muscles, and grunting in the newborn or infant.
 Cyanosis is commonly evident.
 Some newborns will also present with a temporary pause in breathing (apnea).

+In this brick we will discuss several of the most common of these disorders, including tracheoesophageal fistula, pulmonary hypoplasia, bronchogenic cysts, and congenital diaphragmatic hernia.
+Each of these is a consequence of abnormal development in utero.

 Q: What clinical signs in neonates indicate respiratory failure?